nebneuron/Simplicial.jl/README.md

 This is a [Julia language](http://julialang.org) implementation of data structures and algorithms for handling abstract simplicial complexes and combinatorial codes, defined below.
 To use this package, include the file Simplicial.jl, then use module `Simplicial`.
 Example:

 `julia> include("repositories/Simplicial/src/Simplicial.jl")`

 `julia> using Simplicial `

 The module Simplicial defines the following types:
- * The type `CodeWord` is an alias for `Set{Int}`
+ * The type `CodeWord` is an alias for `Set{Int}`.
+It is *always* recommended to use it instead of Set{Int}, as the exact data types may change in the future.
- * The type `CombinatorialCode` represents combinatorial codes.
+ * `CombinatorialCode` for  combinatorial codes.
- * The type `SimplicialComplex` represents simplicial complexes.
+ * `SimplicialComplex` for simplicial complexes.
+ * `FiltrationOfSimplicialComplexes` for increasing sequences of simplicial complexes.

-The module also defines the constant `emptyset` to represent the empty set as an instance of type `CodeWord`
+There is a number of utility constants, such as  `emptyset` (the empty set as an instance of type `CodeWord`).

 ## Type CombinatorialCode
 Objects of this type represent combinatorial codes (V,C).
 It has the following constructors: